Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 > NOTE: For using an asynchronous client use `SecretAsyncClient` instead of `SecretClient` and call `buildAsyncClient()`.

-## Key concepts and Examples
+## Key concepts

 Key concepts, code examples, and usage instructions for this library are discussed in great detail in the [Key Vault ref docs][api_documentation].

+## Examples

-Additionally, there are more comprehensive code samples available from the following links:
+There are comprehensive code samples available from the following links:

 - [Create a secret][sample_create_secret]
 - [Retrieve a secret][sample_retrieve_secret]